Student Records - Confidentiality

 - No record may be removed from the file.
 Copies of any record permitted to be inspected will be provided to the student upon payment to the College of the actual cost of reproducing and providing such copies.

-- No person other than the student may inspect the record unless the student authorizes such person to do so by written notice to the Office of Registration and Records prior to the inspection.
+- No person other than the student may inspect the record unless the student authorizes such person to do so by written notice to the Enrollment Center prior to the inspection.
+A photo I.D. is required by the student or authorized third party to inspect records.

 C. Challenge to Content of Record